paritytech/capi-multisig-app/README.md

 #### Complex multisig
 At its most complex, a multisig set-up is a **proxy** wallet with multiple **groups of proxy** signatories and **multiple** threshold**s** which determine how many signatories **from each signatory group** are required to sign off on a transaction **of a specific value range, and may include other settings.**
 ##### Proxy wallet
-Using a proxy wallet allows the multisig to be set up as the controlling wallet of the proxy, therefore allowing for a new multisig to be created and assigned as the controller of the proxy wallet by the old multisig as its final action.
+Using a proxy wallet allows the multisig to be set up as the controlling wallet of the proxy which actually holds funds and transacts, therefore allowing for a new multisig to be created and assigned as the controller of the proxy wallet by the old multisig as its final action.

 #### The Multisig tool...
 ... provides the functionality needed for a user to seamlessly create a multisig that is as simple or as complex as they require.